 9 New York Blackout of 1977

-The now infamous New York City blackout occurred on July 13–14, 1977, resulting from an electrical grid failure caused by severe weather.
-A lightning strike at a Con Edison substation in Queens set off a series of electrical failures that cascaded throughout the system, ultimately leading to a shutdown of the entire electrical grid serving New York City and Westchester County.
+The infamous New York City blackout struck on July 13–14, 1977, after a lightning bolt slammed a Con Edison substation in Queens, triggering a cascade of failures that shut down the entire electrical grid serving New York City and Westchester County.

 How mob mentality led to this: